diwu1990/UnarySim/sw/README.md

 [3] A. Alaghi and J. P. Hayes, "Exploiting correlation in stochastic circuit design," in _ICCD_ 2013.
 [4] V. T. Lee, A. Alaghi and L. Ceze, "Correlation manipulating circuits for stochastic computing," in _DATE_ 2018.
 [5] D. Wu and J. S. Miguel, "In-Stream Stochastic Division and Square Root via Correlation," in _DAC_ 2019.
-[6] D. Wu, etc., "uGEMM: Unary Computing Architecture for GEMM Applications," submitted for review.
+[6] D. Wu, etc., "uGEMM: Unary Computing Architecture for GEMM Applications," in _ISCA_ 2020.
 [7] A. Alaghi and J. P. Hayes, "Fast and accurate computation using stochastic circuits," in _DATE_ 2014.